Skip to main content

 Key deliverables

-• open green transition innovation platform as permanent knowledge hub;
+• Open green transition innovation platform as a permanent knowledge hub;

-• sector-spanning, cross-cutting governance framework as blueprint for EU-wide projects;
+• Sector-spanning, cross-cutting governance framework as a blueprint for EU-wide projects;

-• three blueprints for standardisation and regulation of balanced N&P flows within safe ecological boundaries at EU & regional level;
+• Three blueprints for the standardisation and regulation of balanced N & P flows within safe ecological boundaries at EU and regional levels;

-• three blueprints for upscaling system innovation at EU level.
+• Three blueprints for upscaling system innovation at the EU level.

 Key messages for project promoters

-A continuous dialogue between all partners covering different aspects of a CE model is of essence due to the often cross-sectorial nature of innovative CE approaches.
+A continuous dialogue between all partners, covering different aspects of a circular economy (CE) model, is essential due to the often cross-sectoral nature of innovative CE approaches.

 Description of future collaboration with CCRI-CSO

-• Share information and knowledge of the project with CCRI-CSO;
+• Share information and knowledge from the project with CCRI-CSO;

-• take an active part in CCRI support activities of Pilot and Fellow cities and regions;
+• Take an active part in CCRI support activities for Pilot and Fellow cities and regions;

-• facilitate exchange with other CCRI pilots, fellows and projects by topic-specific events for sharing knowledge and experiences.
+• Facilitate exchange with other CCRI pilots, fellows, and projects through topic-specific events for sharing knowledge and experiences.

 Findings: regulatory bottlenecks

-National regulation differs very much between MS which hinders the upscale of circular economy solutions across Europe.
+National regulations vary significantly between Member States, which hinders the upscaling of circular economy solutions across Europe.

 Findings: regulatory drivers

-Nutrient losses to the environment pose a major threat for the functioning of terrestrial and aquatic ecosystems.
-The biogeochemical N&P fluxes are considered as most critical, as high N&P loads are associated with problems such as groundwater pollution, eutrophication of water bodies and biodiversity loss.
-The N/P-emissions of the past decades have set the European rivers and coasts into an alarming geochemical and ecological state.
+Nutrient losses to the environment pose a major threat to the functioning of terrestrial and aquatic ecosystems.
+Biogeochemical nitrogen (N) and phosphorus (P) fluxes are considered especially critical, as high N and P loads are associated with issues such as groundwater pollution, eutrophication of water bodies, and biodiversity loss.
+The N and P emissions of recent decades have put European rivers and coasts into an alarming geochemical and ecological state.

-The agri-food sector plays a key role here as it significantly contributes to N&P pollution on the one hand, but at the same time the agricultural production in Europe depends on mineral fertilisers, with an estimated consumption of approximately 11 million tonnes of N&P per year.
-Current mainstream production methods for N&P fertilisers are not sustainable for Europe’s food security as well as the functioning of terrestrial and aquatic ecosystems.
+The agri-food sector plays a key role, as it significantly contributes to N and P pollution, while also depending heavily on mineral fertilisers for agricultural production in Europe, with an estimated consumption of approximately 11 million tonnes of N and P per year.
+Current mainstream production methods for N and P fertilisers are unsustainable for Europe’s food security as well as for the health of terrestrial and aquatic ecosystems.

-The planned revision of the urban wastewater treatment directive (91/271/EEC) imposes stricter standards for nutrient management and the removal of micropollutants.
-The use of innovative technologies for nutrient recycling from sanitary waste reduces nutrient loads in urban wastewater and allows to filter pollutants such as pharmaceutical residues in urine, before they enter the sewage system.
+The planned revision of the Urban Wastewater Treatment Directive (91/271/EEC) imposes stricter standards for nutrient management and the removal of micropollutants.
+The use of innovative technologies for nutrient recycling from sanitary waste reduces nutrient loads in urban wastewater and enables the filtration of pollutants, such as pharmaceutical residues in urine, before they enter the sewage system.

 Environmental outcomes of circular economy solutions

-A calculated overall reduction of pollution caused by N&P discharge by 2030 of 10 % compared to the current level (180 Gg/yr for N and 11 Gg/yr for P), and a replacement of mineral fertilisers for N of 2 % and for P of 2.27 % across Europe based on current mineral fertiliser usage
+An estimated overall reduction in pollution caused by nitrogen (N) and phosphorus (P) discharge of 10% by 2030 compared to current levels (180 Gg/yr for N and 11 Gg/yr for P), and a replacement of mineral fertilisers by 2% for N and 2.27% for P across Europe, based on current mineral fertiliser usage.

 Social outcomes of circular economy solutions